I do ethnographic research about the economic values and practices of rural family businesses in Istria, Croatia.

-This site introduces you to Istria and my work, including my publications and ongoing projects.
+This site introduces you to both Istria and my work, including my publications, ongoing projects, and the research and writing resources I have found helpful.

 Istria is a fascinating region to study.
 I feel so lucky to have stumbled upon this place.
 Its history is complicated, being a region fought over by various empires throughout the centuries.
 This has led to local jokes like, "My grandfather was born in the Austro-Hungarian Empire, my father in Italy, myself in Yugoslavia, and my son in Croatia -- and all of us in the same place!"
 Indeed, families have military paraphernalia from family members who served in the French, Austro-Hungarian, Italian, or Yugoslav armies in their boxes of heirlooms.
 Almost everyone speaks multiple languages -- Italian, Croatian, German, and local Istrian dialects rooted in Italian but that Italian tourists find baffling.
 The food one finds at popular agrotourisms reflects this diverse heritage.